AUTOBarge/autobargesim/templates-do_not_publish/class_doc.md

 Describe the basic functionality of the class.

 ## Dependencies
-Mention any third party libraries or Matlab toolboxes that do not come with the base package of Matlab
+Mention any third party libraries or Matlab toolboxes that do not come with the base package of Matlab but required for the functionality of the class.

 ## Features
 Describe the methods (functions) available for the user.
 For example: